Dog Pooping Blood Like Jelly (What It Means and When To Worry)

 What to Do If Your Dog Is Pooping Blood Like Jelly

-Withhold food for a short period, then offer a bland diet such as boiled chicken and rice.
+Withhold food for 8–12 hours (for adult dogs only), then offer a bland diet such as boiled chicken and rice.

 Keep your dog hydrated by encouraging small sips of water or offering an electrolyte solution recommended by your vet.